-If you regularly overpay, you will build up credit on your account and in time your monthly Direct Debit amount will come down, or you can leave the money in your account to cover months when you use more energy and your bills go up.
+If you regularly overpay, you will build up credit on your account, which means your in time your monthly Direct Debit energy payments will come down, or you can leave the money in your account to cover months when you use more energy and your bills go up.
 If you switch supplier while your account is in credit, you can claim any money owed from your supplier.

 But if you regularly underpay, you will build up a debt on your account, meaning your energy supplier will need to increase your monthly Direct Debit amount in order to get you back in the black.
 If you rack up a significant amount of debt, your supplier can actually stop you switching until any money you owe has been paid back.

 The major plus point with when paying by monthly Direct Debit is that this is usually the cheapest way to pay for your gas and electricity.
 Energy suppliers often provide discounts for customers who pay this way, as a reward for the convenience of receiving frequent payment towards your energy bills.

 This payment method is exactly the same as a monthly Direct Debit, with the only difference being that the payments are taken quarterly to cover three months’ worth of energy use.
 More infrequent payments mean you have to set up your Direct Debits for a higher amount, but in the long-term the cost is generally the same.

 You might find your energy supplier also offers a discount if you pay by quarterly Direct Debit, but it probably won’t be by a huge amount, and certainly not as significant as the monthly plan.
 As a result, most people will usually opt for the monthly plan, wherever possible.

 This is exactly what it says on the tin, and payments are made on receipt of your energy bill, which usually arrives every three months.
 This will include an accurate reflection of the amount of energy you've used during the previous quarter, and payments can be made in the following ways: